How Dentists Treat a Serious Tooth Infection

 A dentist can successfully treat most tooth infections.
 If you make an appointment soon after you notice symptoms, you may have a better recovery.
 The dentist can often save the tooth with early treatment.
 Tooth pain is relieved when the infection clears and the tooth is repaired.
 Infections in the gums are usually manageable, as well.
 Make an appointment with an Emergency Dentist to diagnose your tooth pain today.

+Are you searching for swollen lymph nodes tooth infection or tooth infection recovery time?
+Book your appointment with URBN Dental now.
 A tooth infection is usually painful and can lead to a tooth extraction.
 It is important to get help quickly so the dentist can save your tooth.
 When decay or a tooth infection progresses, the damage can become irreversible.
 It is necessary to either clean out the infection or take an antibiotic.
 Sometimes a dentist recommends both tactics to make sure the tooth is clear of problems.
 A gum abscess is often drained so the dentist can also look for a foreign object.
 A small piece of food, such as a popcorn kernel, can become stuck in the gums.
 This can start the infection because it causes a cut.
 Call the dentist as soon as you notice pain and symptoms from a tooth infection.
 In rare cases, a tooth infection can spread and become dangerous.
 An abscess can also move into you bones, causing damage.
 You may need a filling, root canal, or extraction to restore your oral health.
 A severe infection can cause swelling in the lymph nodes or parts of your face.
 If your nerves are affected, you can experience some numbness.
 You can not remedy a tooth infection with pain medication.
 This only masks the symptoms; it is not a long-term solution.
 Until you have proper treatment, the infection can bacteria can multiply and bacteria can spread.
 In order to save your tooth or restore your gums, fast intervention is necessary.
 Many dentists make sure to fit patients in on an urgent basis if they suspect an abscess.
 Visit your dentist regularly to prevent infections.